Generative Engine Optimization (GEO) - How to optimize for AI search in 2026

 What is generative engine optimization?

 Generative Engine Optimization (GEO) is the process of optimizing content to ensure it is easily understood and cited by AI-driven search engines like ChatGPT, Google AI Overviews, and Perplexity.
+It focuses on AI-first content strategies that prioritize LLM citation.

 Unlike traditional SEO, which focuses on ranking in search results, GEO helps your content become a trusted source that AI platforms can pull answers from directly.